The Bundestag’s rights to participate in EU affairs

 The German Bundestag’s special responsibility for integration in these EU matters is the reason why it plays a role in its own right.

 Under the principle of subsidiarity, the EU may act only if the objectives of the proposed action cannot be sufficiently achieved by the Member States but can rather, by reason of their scale or effects, be better achieved at EU level.
 Under Protocol (No 2) on the Application of the Principles of Subsidiarity and Proportionality annexed to the Treaty of Lisbon, the national parliaments can, within eight weeks from the date of transmission of a draft legislative act in all official EU languages, state in reasoned opinions why they consider that the draft in question is not compatible with the principle of subsidiarity (subsidiarity objection).

-If a majority of the national parliaments conclude in their reasoned opinions that the draft is incompatible with the principle of subsidiarity, the draft may be rejected by the EU legislator (the Council and the European Parliament).
+If a majority of the national parliaments conclude in their reasoned opinions that the draft is incompatible with the principle of subsidiarity, the draft may be rejected by the Union legislator (the Council and the European Parliament).
 The Bundestag also has the option of bringing a subsidiarity action before the European Court of Justice once the legislative act has entered into force.

 Parliament’s involvement in the provision of financial assistance

 The German Bundestag exercises other participatory and scrutiny rights on the basis of the Act on the Assumption of Guarantees within the Framework of a European Stabilisation Mechanism and the Act on Financial Participation in the European Stability Mechanism.
 These laws relate to the European Financial Stability Facility (EFSF), created in 2010, and the European Stability Mechanism (ESM), established in 2012, two financial institutions which were set up during the European financial crisis to safeguard the financial stability of the eurozone as a whole by providing financial assistance to euro members.